How to Buy Discount San Francisco Zoo Tickets: 9 Ways to Save

 Parking

-San Francisco Zoo parking is currently $11 on weekdays and $13 on weekends and holidays.
+San Francisco Zoo parking costs $13 on weekdays and $15 on weekends and holidays.

 There are two parking lot entrances.
-One is off of the Great Highway for guests driving from the East Bay and South Bay.
-The other is one off of Sloat Boulevard at 47th Avenue and used by guests driving from the North Bay.
+One is off the Great Highway for guests driving from the East Bay and South Bay.
+The other is located off Sloat Boulevard at 47th Avenue and is used by guests traveling from the North Bay.

-Alternatively, you can avoid parking fees by finding free street parking along Sloat Blvd.
-And disabled guests can park in the parking lot for free with a disabled placard.
+Alternatively, you can avoid parking fees by finding free parking along Sloat Blvd.
+Disabled guests can park in the parking lot for free with a valid disabled placard.

 Directions